Foraminotomy surgery — can it help relieve your neck and back pain?

 Relieving nerve root compression

-Typically a physician will suggest a regimen of conservative (non-surgical) treatments before a foraminotomy surgery becomes an option.
-A majority of conservative treatments aim to relieve the symptoms of nerve compression, while a foraminotomy aims to mitigate nerve pain by removing bone and other tissue to enlarge the narrowed foramen of the affected nerve root.
-A foraminotomy can be performed minimally invasively, requiring only a small incision, no disruption of musculature and other soft tissues and removal of only the portion of spinal anatomy directly causing nerve compression.
+Typically, a doctor will suggest a regimen of conservative treatments such as pain medication, chiropractic care and physical therapy before a foraminotomy surgery becomes an option.
+A majority of conservative treatments aim to relieve the symptoms of nerve compression, while a foraminotomy aims to ease nerve pain by removing bone and other tissue to enlarge the narrowed foramen of the affected nerve root.
+A foraminotomy can be performed as minimally invasive, requiring only a small muscle-sparing incision and the removal of only a portion of the spine directly causing nerve compression.

-As a leader in minimally invasive spine surgery, Laser Spine Institute’s orthopedic surgeons have performed foraminotomy surgery on thousands of patients to help relieve their neck and back pain.
-Our minimally invasive procedures are effective alternatives to traditional open spine surgeries, which require large incisions and a difficult recovery.
-Contact Laser Spine Institute to learn more.
+As a leader in minimally invasive spine surgery, Laser Spine Institute’s board-certified surgeons+ have performed foraminotomy surgery on more than 75,000 patients to help relieve their chronic neck and back pain.
+Our minimally invasive spine surgery is a safer and effective alternative to traditional open spine surgery,^ which requires large incisions and a lengthy recovery period.
+Contact Laser Spine Institute to learn more about the advantages of our outpatient surgery.